haplesshero13/lc3platform/README.md

 ## Installation Instructions
 Note: if an instruction is preceded by a dollar sign and a space ($ ), it means "type this into a terminal and press return, but omit the dollar sign and space."
 Example: `$ ls` means type "ls" at a terminal/shell and hit return.

-### On Linux 32-bit using wget
+### On Linux 32-bit (and possibly Windows+Cygwin) using wget
-* Install prerequisites: standard UNIX tools should come with Linux and possibly Cygwin including uuname, rm, cp, mkdir, and chmod.
+* Install prerequisites: standard UNIX tools should come with Linux and possibly Cygwin including uname, rm, cp, mkdir, and chmod.
 * Then, install gcc, wish, flex, and git, and additional libraries.
 On a modern Ubuntu system, this looks like:

 ```